Curriculum Development and Academic Design

 All courses submitted to the Curriculum Cooperative will be considered for the Forum’s Award for Excellence in Curriculum Design.
 The first annual award will be presented on November 19, 2013 at the Standards Institute on Curriculum, Teaching and Education Abroad.
 The award recipients’ expenses for attendance at the Standards Institute will be supported as part of the award.
 By recognizing the outstanding efforts of our colleagues, the Forum hopes to inspire the education abroad field as a whole to continue to strive for excellence in curriculum development.
 Submit information about your course to be considered for the 2014 award.

-The Forum will hold a Standards of Good Practice Institute on Curriculum, Teaching and Education Abroad on November 19th, 2013, in Minneapolis, Minnesota.
-This Standards Institute is dedicated to identifying and understanding an array of approaches to curriculum design and teaching in education abroad, and assisting participants to understand how to develop and improve their own education abroad curricula and enhance disciplinary and interdisciplinary teaching.
-Plenary and concurrent sessions, through a wide variety of practical, hands-on activities, will bring together professionals in instructional design, education abroad faculty and administrators and highlight innovative ways in which Standard 3: Academic Framework may be applied to achieve excellence in curriculum design and teaching.
+The Forum held a Standards of Good Practice Institute on Curriculum, Teaching and Education Abroad on November 19th, 2013, in Minneapolis, Minnesota.
+This Standards Institute was dedicated to identifying and understanding an array of approaches to curriculum design and teaching in education abroad, and assisting participants to understand how to develop and improve their own education abroad curricula and enhance disciplinary and interdisciplinary teaching.
+Plenary and concurrent sessions, through a wide variety of practical, hands-on activities, brought together professionals in instructional design, education abroad faculty and administrators and highlight innovative ways in which Standard 3: Academic Framework may be applied to achieve excellence in curriculum design and teaching.